mapbox/mapbox.js/API.md

 Remove the UI element from the map.
 Removes the HTML elements from the map, if any, and removes listeners, if any.

+#### .element()

+For applicable elements (zoomer, attribution, legend, fullscreen), returns the DOM element this control exposes.

+### map.ui.fullscreen

+Add a link that can maximize and minimize the map on the browser page

 ### map.ui.hash

 Add the map's changing position to the URL, making map locations linkable